MMinusOne/QuantZero/README.md

 ## Current Future Features / Todos

 - Built-in backtest and data visualization
-- Include fees and slippage
+- Include fees, slippage, rebates, and all other factors
 - Backtester working with more than OHLCV data
+- Re-check calculations of things